BraedonHaensel/barkbase/README.md

 5. With the backend still running, run the frontend **in a separate terminal**:

-    1. Navigate into the `backend` directory at the root of the repository
+    1. Navigate into the `frontend` directory at the root of the repository

     2. Use [Node.js](https://nodejs.org/en) to install the required npm packages